Allegheny-ComputerScience-312-S2022/classDocs/docker_databases/dockerCommands.md

 * `docker container prune`: remove all stopped docker containers from your workstation
 * `docker container stop ID`: stop the running container with specified ID
 * `docker rmi $(docker images -q) --force`: remove all docker images from your workstation
+* `sudo docker image prune -a` : remove all images without at least one container associated to them.